reactjs/react.dev/content/docs/hooks-overview.md

 The only argument to `useState` is the initial state.
 In the example above, it is `0` because our counter starts from zero.
 Note that unlike `this.state`, the state here doesn't have to be an object -- although it can be if you want.
 The initial state argument is only used during the first render.

+If you are wondering why we are passing a function to setCount, read more about [functional updates](//docs/hooks-reference.html#functional-updates) or [general good practices with updating component state](https://reactjs.org/docs/hooks-reference.html#functional-updates).
+In short, we can pass value or [special function](https://reactjs.org/docs/hooks-reference.html#functional-updates) that takes a previous state value and returns the value we want to set with `setCount` function.

 #### Declaring multiple state variables {#declaring-multiple-state-variables}

 You can use the State Hook more than once in a single component: